 Implantable contraception is a very effective method of birth control.
-Over the course of 1 year, fewer than 1 out of 100 typical couples using implantable contraception will have an accidental pregnancy.
+Over the course of 1 year, fewer than 1 out of 100 typical couples using the implant will have an accidental pregnancy.
 The chance of getting pregnant will increase if a girl waits longer than 3 years to replace the tube.
-Because if this, it's important to keep a record of when tubes were inserted and switch to another method of contraception or get a new contraceptive implant.
+So it's important to keep a record of when a tube was inserted, and get a new contraceptive implant on schedule or switch to another method of birth control.

-In general, how well each type of birth control method works depends on a lot of things.
-These include whether a person has any health conditions or is taking medications or herbal supplements that might interfere with its use.
-For example, certain antibiotics or an herb like St. John's wort can interfere with the effectiveness of implantable contraception.
+In general, how well each birth control method works depends on a lot of things.
+These include whether a person has any health conditions or is taking any medicines or herbal supplements that might interfere with its use (for example, certain antibiotics or an herb like St. John's wort can affect how well implantable contraception works).

-How well a particular method of birth control works also depends on whether the method chosen is convenient — and whether the person remembers to use it correctly all the time.
+A birth control method's effectiveness also depends on whether it's convenient — and whether it's used correctly all the time.
 This means the implant must be in a good position and working properly, and that a girl needs to remember to have it replaced on time.
-The only way to be 100% sure that you won't become pregnant or get an STD is to not have sex at all (called abstinence).

 irregular or no menstrual periods